๐ŸฅจIntro to Ethnic Studies

 • Signaled growing judicial skepticism while still preserving some space for race-conscious admissions

-Compare: Bakke vs. Grutter—both allowed race as a factor, but Grutter explicitly endorsed diversity's educational benefits rather than just remedying past discrimination.
-This shift in rationale matters for understanding how affirmative action's justification evolved.
+Compare: Bakke vs. Grutter: both allowed race as a factor, but Grutter explicitly endorsed diversity's educational benefits rather than relying primarily on remedying past discrimination.
+This shift in rationale matters for understanding how affirmative action's legal justification evolved over time.

 The End of an Era: Recent Challenges

-The legal and political landscape has shifted dramatically, with recent cases effectively ending race-conscious admissions in higher education.
+The legal and political landscape shifted dramatically in 2023, with the Supreme Court effectively ending race-conscious admissions in higher education.

 Students for Fair Admissions v.
 Harvard (2023)

-• Effectively ended race-conscious admissions at colleges and universities—the Court ruled Harvard and UNC's policies violated the Equal Protection Clause
+• Effectively ended race-conscious admissions at colleges and universities.
+The Court ruled that Harvard's and UNC's admissions policies violated the Equal Protection Clause.

-• Rejected the diversity rationale that had sustained affirmative action since Bakke, finding it too amorphous to justify racial classifications
+• Rejected the diversity rationale that had sustained affirmative action since Bakke, finding it too vague and unmeasurable to justify racial classifications

-• Asian American plaintiffs argued they faced discrimination, complicating narratives about who benefits from and who is harmed by race-conscious policies
+• Asian American plaintiffs argued they faced discrimination in Harvard's admissions process, complicating narratives about who benefits from and who is harmed by race-conscious policies.
+This case showed that affirmative action debates don't fall neatly along a simple white/minority binary.

 Compare: Grutter vs. SFFA v.
-Harvard—just 20 years apart, but the Court moved from endorsing diversity as a compelling interest to rejecting it entirely.
-This reversal illustrates how constitutional interpretation reflects changing political contexts and Court composition.
+Harvard: just 20 years apart, but the Court moved from endorsing diversity as a compelling interest to rejecting it entirely.
+This reversal illustrates how constitutional interpretation reflects changing political contexts and Court composition, not just evolving legal doctrine.

 Critical Perspectives: Theoretical Debates